d4rckh/vaf/README.md

 ## compiling

+0. Clone and cd into the repo
-1. Install nim from nim-lang.org
+1. Install nim
+1.1 Linux: Install nim using: `curl https://nim-lang.org/choosenim/init.sh -sSf | sh` and adding nim to path 1.2 Windows: Download nim from https://nim-lang.org/install_windows.html and run `finish.exe`
 2. Run
 ```bash
 nimble build
 ```
-A vaf.exe file will be created in your directory ready to be used
+A vaf binary file will be created in your directory ready to be used

 ## using vaf

 using vaf is simple, here's the current help text: